 Common Mistakes

-Forcing perfection.
 The body does not care if your inhale is exactly 5 seconds.
 Aim for the rhythm and accept that some breaths will run a bit shorter or longer.
+The slight imprecision does not hurt the practice.
+Tension about precision does.

-Skipping consistency.
 One amazing 30-minute session does less than 10 minutes daily for 8 weeks.
 Resonance breathing is a skill that builds over weeks.
 Sporadic practice produces sporadic results.
+The compounding nature of the practice is the entire point.

-Trying it only when stressed.
 The benefit accumulates from regular practice during baseline conditions.
 The shift in heart rate variability that resonance breathing produces requires repeated exposure to install.
+Using it only as an emergency tool means you never build the underlying capacity.

-Holding the breath.
 Resonance breathing is a smooth oscillation.
 Held positions disrupt the rhythm and reduce the effect.
+The goal is continuous flow, in and out, with no pauses at the extremes.

 When to Use Resonance Breathing

 Pre-performance.
 Athletes use resonance breathing 10 to 15 minutes before competition to enter a state of alert calm.
-Many high-performance contexts borrow the same protocol.
+Many high-performance contexts borrow the same protocol, including musicians, surgeons, and pilots in stressful conditions.

 How ooddle Builds This Into Your Day